ibexa/documentation-developer/docs/content_management/field_types/field_type_reference/richtextfield.md

 - `section` - main element of a RichText field
 - `ezembed` - holds embedded images
 - `ezembedinline` - holds embedded content items
-- `eztemplate` - holds custom tags, including built-in custom tags for embedded Facebook, Twitter and YouTube content
+- `eztemplate` - holds custom tags, including built-in custom tags for embedded Facebook, Twitter, and YouTube content
 - `eztemplateinline` - holds inline custom tags
 - `ezconfig` - contains configuration for custom tags and other elements
 - `ezvalue` - contains values for other elements, such as `ezconfig` or `ezembed`